kubernetes-sigs/cluster-api-provider-openstack/docs/configuration.md

 ## Custom pod network CIDR

 If `192.168.0.0/16` is already in use within your network, you must select a different pod network CIDR.
 You have to replace the CIDR `192.168.0.0/16` with your own in the generated file.

+## Configuration of KubeadmControlPlane
+`KubeadmControlPlane` is defined [here](https://github.com/kubernetes-sigs/cluster-api/blob/master/controlplane/kubeadm/api/v1alpha3/kubeadm_control_plane_types.go#L146) and you need to define it to create a kubeadm control plane.

+`cluster-api-openstack-provider` defined templates for you at [with-lb](https://github.com/kubernetes-sigs/cluster-api-provider-openstack/blob/master/templates/cluster-template.yaml) and [without-lb](https://github.com/kubernetes-sigs/cluster-api-provider-openstack/blob/master/templates/cluster-template-without-lb.yaml), you can reuse the template with your cloud's settings.

+Please note the port `6443` must be kept at `controlPlaneEndpoint: "${OPENSTACK_CONTROLPLANE_IP}:6443"` because the security group is hard coded at [here](https://github.com/kubernetes-sigs/cluster-api-provider-openstack/blob/master/pkg/cloud/services/networking/securitygroups.go#L136).